Mithul-Joseph/gesture_media_control/README.md

 - Run the program and switch back to the YouTube window.
 - Use gestures to control the media.
 - To quit: switch to the window opened by the program.
 Press ‘q’ on your keyboard.

+## Future works
+- expanding to include additional features like going back to the previous song.
+- increasing/decreasing the volume.